2007 UEFA European Under-21 Championship: Qualification

 In order to make the switch from even to odd-numbered years, the 2007 edition was a shortened version, condensed from a two-year campaign into a one-year campaign.
 Therefore, a completely new qualification format was devised to eliminate the weaker nations early, and saw a decrease in the size and duration of qualification groups.

 Finals tournament

 Draw

 The draw for the finals took place in Arnhem on 24 November 2006, putting the eight qualifying nations into two groups.
 The provisional dates for the group games are 10 June to 17 June 2007, with Heerenveen and Arnhem each staging a semi-final on 20 June.
-The final took place on Saturday 23 June at the Euroborg stadium in Groningen.
+The final took place on Saturday 23 June at Euroborg in Groningen.

 The opening game was between the Netherlands and Israel at 10 June.